glorborg/trademonkey-docs/docs-site/docs/01-getting-started/import-trades.md

 ---
 id: import-trades
-title: Importing Trades
+title: Importing Trades (Broker Reconciliation)
 sidebar_label: Import Trades
 ---

-# Importing Trades
+# Importing Trades (Broker Reconciliation)

 ## Purpose

-Trade import lets you quickly load historical trades from your broker into TradeMonkey using CSV files.
-This builds your equity curve, P&L history, and rule-compliance context without manually typing every trade.

----
+Trade import establishes financial ground truth.

+Importing trades lets TradeMonkey load broker-confirmed execution data so outcomes, equity curves, rules, and analytics are based on what actually happened — not estimates or memory.

+This is a core part of the Behavior Dashcam loop:

+Behavior is captured in real time.
+Financial truth is reconciled from the broker.

+## When to Import Trade Data

+Trade import is used at two key moments in your workflow.

+### 1. When Getting Started (Baseline)

+If you are new to TradeMonkey, your first import creates a historical baseline.

+Use a broker CSV to:

+Build your equity and P&L history
+Activate rule checks on real outcomes
+Give Drift Detection and analytics enough data to surface patterns

+Without a baseline import, TradeMonkey can record behavior, but outcome-based insights are limited.

+### 2. Ongoing Reconciliation (Weekly / Monthly)

+After you begin logging trades live:

+You record intent, emotions, conviction, and plan adherence during or right after trades.

+Later, you import the broker CSV for that period.

+TradeMonkey then reconciles:

+Logged trades ↔ broker-confirmed prices, timing, and P&L
+Preserves all behavioral data
+Corrects financial fields to broker truth

+This ensures:

+Rules are evaluated against real execution
+Analytics reflect actual money outcomes
+Behavioral drift is measured against reality, not approximation

 ## What Trade Import Does

+When you import a CSV, TradeMonkey:

-- **Loads trades from broker CSVs** into a specific TradeMonkey account.
+Loads broker trades into a specific TradeMonkey account
-- **Maps your broker's columns** (symbol, times, prices, size, P&L) into TradeMonkey's trade fields.
+Maps broker fields (symbol, times, prices, size, P&L)

-- Supports two P&L modes:
+Supports two financial formats:

-  - **Direct P&L** – your CSV has a profit/loss column per trade.
+Direct P&L – profit/loss per trade
-  - **Balance-based** – your CSV has opening and closing balance per row; P&L is calculated from the difference.
+Balance-based – P&L calculated from balance changes

-- **Avoids duplicate trades** when you re-import overlapping history.
+Matches imported trades to existing entries when possible
+Prevents duplicate trades on re-import
-- **Highlights balance jumps** so you can spot missing trades, deposits, or withdrawals.
+Highlights equity jumps to surface missing trades, deposits, or withdrawals

-Trade import is the fastest way to give TradeMonkey enough history for meaningful analytics, rule checks, and AI diagnostics.
+Trade import is the fastest way to move from behavioral logging to verified execution analysis.

----

 ## How to Import Trades

-1. **Export a CSV from your broker**
-   - Use your platform's history or statements export.
-   - Choose the date range you want (e.g., last 3–12 months).

-2. **Choose the target account in TradeMonkey**
-   - Select the TradeMonkey account that matches the broker account or challenge.
-   - Each TradeMonkey account should represent one real account or challenge.

-3. **Upload and map columns**
-   - Upload your CSV.
-   - If TradeMonkey recognizes the format, mapping is automatic.
-   - Otherwise, match your CSV headers to required fields like:
-     - Symbol
-     - Side (Buy/Sell)
-     - Entry time and price
-     - Exit time and price
-     - Position size
-     - Either P&L **or** opening/closing balance

-4. **Confirm P&L mode**
-   - Use **Direct P&L** if your CSV has a profit column.
-   - Use **Balance-based** if it only shows balances per row.

-5. **Review the import summary**
-   - See which trades were imported, which matched existing journal entries, and any rows that failed validation.
-   - If some rows failed, you can fix the CSV or add those trades manually.

-6. **Check your equity curve**
-   - Open the account's balance/equity view and look for unexpected jumps or gaps.
-   - Jumps usually indicate deposits/withdrawals or missing trades.

-You can also export your data from TradeMonkey as CSV at any time.

----

-## Orphaned Trades (Imported Without Psychology)

-When you import trades that were **never logged manually in TradeMonkey**, they come in with:

-- Financial data: entry, exit, size, P&L.
-- **No psychology data**: no emotions, conviction, or plan adherence.

-These trades still count for P&L and rule checks, but:

-- They **don't** fully participate in emotion- or conviction-based analytics until you add that information.
-- You can edit any imported trade later to fill in emotions and notes, turning it into a complete journal entry.

----

-## Important Notes and Limits

-- **One CSV per account**
-  If you trade multiple real accounts or challenges, export and import each one separately into its own TradeMonkey account.

-- **Duplicates are filtered**
-  If you re-import overlapping history, TradeMonkey skips trades it has already seen to prevent double counting.

-- **Psychology is never in broker files**
-  Brokers only provide financial data.
-Emotional and plan-related fields must be added in TradeMonkey.

-- **Time zones matter**
+### 1. Export a CSV from your broker

+Use your platform's trade history or statement export
+Choose a clean date range (e.g., last 3–12 months or last week)
+Export one account or challenge at a time

+### 2. Select the target TradeMonkey account

+Choose the TradeMonkey account that corresponds to the broker account
+Each TradeMonkey account should represent one real account or prop challenge

+### 3. Upload and map columns

+Upload your CSV

+If the format is recognized, mapping happens automatically

+Otherwise, map required fields:

+Symbol
+Side (Buy / Sell)
+Entry time and price
+Exit time and price
+Position size

+Either:

+Per-trade P&L or
+Opening and closing balance

+### 4. Confirm the P&L mode

+Direct P&L – use when your CSV includes profit per trade
+Balance-based – use when only balances are provided

+### 5. Review the import summary

+See which trades were imported
+See which matched existing logged trades
+Review any rows that failed validation

+Failed rows do not block the rest of the import.

+### 6. Verify the equity curve

+Open the account's balance/equity view
+Look for unexpected jumps or gaps
+Jumps usually indicate deposits, withdrawals, or missing trades

+## Imported Trades Without Behavior (Orphaned Trades)

+When trades are imported without prior behavioral logging, they include:

+Entry and exit prices
+Position size
+Broker-confirmed P&L

+They do not include:

+Emotional state
+Conviction (1–10)
+Plan adherence
+Notes or reflections

+These trades still:

+Count toward P&L and equity
+Participate in rule checks

+To include them in behavioral analysis:

+Open the trade
+Add reflections, emotions, and notes

+The trade then becomes a complete dashcam record

+## Exporting Data

+You can export your TradeMonkey data to CSV at any time for:

+External analysis
+Backup
+Review outside the platform

+## Important Notes

+One CSV per account
+Import each broker account or prop challenge separately.

+Duplicate protection is automatic
+Re-importing overlapping history will not double-count trades.

+Psychology never comes from brokers
+Emotional and plan-related fields must be recorded in TradeMonkey.

+Time zones matter
 Broker timestamps are imported as-is.
-If your rules use specific session times (e.g., "No trades before 8:00"), make sure your account and rules use a consistent time zone.
+Ensure your account and rule time zones match.

-- **Partial imports still apply**
+Partial imports still apply
-  If some rows fail validation, the valid trades are still imported.
-You can correct and re-import the failed ones later.

----
+Valid rows are imported even if some fail validation.

 ## Support

-If you're unsure how to format your CSV or imports don't look right, contact **hello@trademonkey.app**.
+If your CSV format is unclear or imported data doesn't look right, contact
+hello@trademonkey.app